paulross/PythonExtensionPatterns/doc/sphinx/source/files.rst

     ``PyFile_WriteString()`` creates a unicode string and then calls ``PyFile_WriteObject()`` so the Python file object must be capable of writing strings.

-Here is an example of taking a Python bytees object, extracting the ``char *`` C buffer and writing that to a Python file.
+Here is an example of taking a Python bytes object, extracting the ``char *`` C buffer and writing that to a Python file.
 The Python function signature is::